jeanlucaslima/ato/README.md

 This extension is for people that uses several (hundreds) of tabs, and needs to navigate between them.

+## Why?
+The main reason for this project is to just play around with open source, and also with Chrome's extension API by doing something I could use everyday.

 ## How I use it

 * To close all YouTube tabs